Employees of the Company

 GRI 2-30

 GPSC Group annually assesses its remuneration scheme and employee benefits to ensure that the compensation and benefits offered are appropriate and remain competitive within the industry.
-The compensation and benefits offered to its regular employees consist of:
+The compensation and benefits provided to regular employees include salaries, bonuses, contributions to the provident fund, life insurance, and medical expenses, among others.

 Employee Benefits